thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 ## Context

-As a finisher of the previous year challenge, one of Thalium team members contributed to the conception of the [SSTIC challenge 2021](https://www.sstic.org/2021/challenge_en/).
+As a finisher of the previous year challenge, one of Thalium team members participated in the design of the [SSTIC challenge 2021](https://www.sstic.org/2021/challenge_en/).
 [SSTIC](https://www.sstic.org/) is one of the most important French cybersecurity conference.
 It is held in Rennes every year since 2003, and since 2009 a challenge is proposed several weeks before the start of the conference.
 This challenge is usually relatively hard/long to solve, this year, b2xiao, the fastest player tooks more than 3 days to solve it.
 The challenge was split into 5 parts, the Thalium's member contribution was on the step 2.